 The Exposure Triangle: Conclusion

 Understanding the exposure triangle is an important part of becoming a better photographer.
-If anything, knowing how aperture, shutter speeds, and ISO work together will help you learn how to use your camera more effectively.
+If anything, knowing how aperture, shutter speed, and ISO work together will help you learn how to use your camera more effectively.

 So, if you’re ready to take your photography skills to the next level, make sure to include learning about the exposure triangle so you get the best photos possible every time you shoot your camera.